 Aggressive Student Behavior Policy

 Aggressive behavior toward a College official is not tolerated at Lycoming College.
 Students identified as being responsible for such acts should expect to be held accountable under the procedure set forth in this policy.
-If someone believes they have been subjected to aggressive behavior by a student, they must report the incident to the Lycoming College Department of Safety and Security as soon as possible following the incident.
-The Department of Safety and Security will advise the individual of their right to file a complaint with the Williamsport Police.
+If someone believes they have been subjected to aggressive behavior by a student, they must report the incident as soon as possible following the incident.

 "Aggressive behavior" is defined as use or threat of physical violence, verbal abuse, threats, intimidation, harassment, coercion or other conduct which threatens or endangers the health, safety, or physical well-being of any person.